cupnoodle/fluffyes/28-difference-between-try.md

 # Difference between Try, Try? and Try!

+> What does try? means?
+When to use these

+This post assume you have some knowledge on [Optionals](https://fluffy.es/eli-5-optional/).

 You might have came across the keyword `try` when trying to [parse JSON retrieved from API](https://fluffy.es/parse-json-using-decodable-protocol/) or other instances.

 For example :